EngineeringSoftware/inlinetest/INSTALL.md

   please run `conda deactivate` to exit the inline-dev environment, then try again.

-### Installing TeX Live for Presenting Results
+### (Optional) Installing Latex for Presenting Results

-Install the latest version.
+We also provide scripts for gathering experiment results into `.tex` files.
+If you want to see results in pdf (optional, alternatively you can also view results in `.json` format), you should also install Latex by installing the following recommended software (Tex Live / MaxTeX) depending on your operating system:

 #### Linux
 [TeX Live](https://tug.org/texlive/quickinstall.html)
 #### Mac